 But, most families’ routine isn’t going to stop in its tracks because you can’t afford it to.
-Education is a prime example as many Americans will still need to go to work and some kids still need to get to school, though many of our children’s schools have been suspended indefinitely.
+Education is a prime example as many Americans will still need to go to work and some kids still need to get to school or a daycare center, though many of our children’s schools have been suspended indefinitely.
 These are uncertain and unpredictable times.
 How can you still get your kid an education during an outbreak of one of the worst health crises in the past decade?

 Speak to The School

-Parents have the final say; however, your children’s school isn’t off the hook.
+Parents have the final say; however, your children’s daycare or school isn’t off the hook.
 If the virus starts to get in the way of education, the teachers and principal should craft a plan to limit the damage.
 For example, they might upload the classes onto an online program that allows the students to complete the work at home.
-Alternatively, they could set it as homework.
-Staying in contact with the school is vital in this regard because you need to understand what’s expected of the kids.
-There will be a lot of confusion, which is why you must simplify things where possible.

 Study Via E-Learning Technology

 Let’s not forget that the children aren’t the only ones studying in the US.
-Whether it’s a healthcare management MBA online or a standard MBA, plenty of adults are trying to better themselves also.
+Plenty of adults are trying to better themselves also.
 As a grown-up, you have the flexibility to decide against attending class, where kids don’t.
 I’m actually going back to school myself in April and it will be online.
 As far as the kids go, I was keeping them home Monday no matter what (I’m the parent and their health and safety is my top priority).

 READ ALSO: Working with Preschoolers